 Gerrard is part of an international group of artists using their creativity to address the need for new structures in society.
 It has become clear that climate change is, at least in large part, a cultural problem – a direct consequence of our lifestyle and consumer behavior.
 But if we want to influence human behavior, we have to go beyond communicating the science of climate change, and this is exactly where the work of artists like Gerrard comes into play.
 Creative approaches to climate change speak to people on an engaging, emotional, human, and accessible level.
 Art and culture can be effective tools with which to advance new ideas, explore alternatives, and influence social norms.

-To understand the framework of artists, curators, architects, designers, policymakers, and other arts professionals in Austria who engage with these issues, we established the Kunst Haus Wien’s inaugural Curator-in-Residence program.
+To understand the framework of artists, curators, architects, designers, policymakers, and other arts professionals in Austria who engage with these issues, Jade Niklai and I established the Kunst Haus Wien’s inaugural Curator-in-Residence program.
 In early 2017, we conducted close to 50 interviews with key protagonists in Vienna, Graz, and Salzburg, and ran a weekly reading group with co-hosts and members of the public.
 Our research confirmed that the City of Vienna is acutely aware of, and making efforts to, engage with the international discourse on climate change.
 The Viennese art world, however, is only slowly waking up to the problem’s relevance and immediacy.
 Though we learned about many individual and institutional initiatives, we found there was limited knowledge exchange, interdisciplinary collaboration, and organizational partnership on the subject.

 Interdisciplinary collaboration is known to spark innovation, but a big obstacle to art/science collaborations is language.
 The professional language of both the artist and the scientist has become so specialized that it requires an open mind and much patience on both sides to understand each other.
 One of our interviewees, Markus Schmidt, co-founder and director of Biofaction, a research and science communication company based in Vienna, put it this way: